SaheedatA/2023-Retail-Investors--Focus/README.md

  - As a bonus, dividend stocks typically are less voaltile than growth stocks, so they can help you diversify and even stabilize your investment portfolios

- - Which Investment strategies or themes are you interested in as part of your overall portfolio?
+ - Check out the dividend investing retail investors are focusing on in 2023 💲

  - Data Source: Public's 2023 Retail Investor Report which surveyed 1,005 retail investors